Manifesto of CLERC: The Foundation for the Next Generation of Sign Language AI

 The consensus in the labs is the same: Sign Language is not "video data."
 It is a complex, 3D grammatical system.
 To move beyond the current ceiling, AI must master:

 AI today sees pixels, but it doesn't "read" the language.
-We don't need another superficial translation tool; we need a massive, high-fidelity foundation of labeled data.
+We don't need another superficial translation tool; we need a massive, high-fidelity foundation of labeled dataand here is exactly why the data layer matters more than the model.

 Introducing CLERC: The Provider of "Deaf Digital Heritage" (DDH)